-Click on WHAT WE DO for more information about the retreat schedule.
+Click on WHAT WE DO for overall information about our scheduled retreats in 2017.

 Authors at Large offers intensive weekend workshops in book-length creative projects such as the novel or memoir as well as workshops in short creative works such as the short story, novella or literary essay.
-These are intensive and limited to small groups.
-Acceptance is by application with a manuscript.
-A minimum of 5 registrants is required to hold an intensive weekend workshop.
+These are limited to small groups.

 Information & Contact

 All prices listed on this website for credit card charges are in US$